Marcinoo97/pi-httpboot-uefi/README.md

 Boots into uefi from https if ethernet cable is inserted. normal sd/usb boot if there is no ethernet.

-Install with `rpi-eeprom-config --edit pieeprom.bin`
+Install with `rpi-eeprom-config --edit signed-pieeprom.bin`

 EEPROM contains this settings shown below and a signing key that matches boot.img and its signature.